litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-app-kill.md

 ## Introduction

 - It can target random pods with a Spring Boot application and allows configuring the assaults to inject app-kill.
-It tests the resiliency of the system when some applications are having unexpected faulty behavior.
+When the configured methods are called in the application, it will shut down the application.

 !!! tip "Scenario: Kill Spring Boot Application"
     ![Spring Boot App Kill](../../images/spring-boot-chaos.png)